-To access support at Warwick, please visit Wellbeing Support Services via our Wellbeing Portal where our teams are ready to work with you to develop the personal resources and skills you need to navigate the challenges and opportunities of student life.
+To access support at Warwick, please visit Wellbeing and Student Support via our Wellbeing Portal where our teams are ready to work with you to develop the personal resources and skills you need to navigate the challenges and opportunities of student life.

 University life is a busy and exciting time and can be full of ups and downs.
 It's important to remember to look after yourself both physically and mentally as best you can.
 Below are some simple tips on how you can do this in your day to day life here at Warwick: